-A four-year PhD study is currently being carried out at the University of Leeds to investigate the effect of maternal nutrition on piglet viability.
+A 4-year PhD study is currently being carried out at the University of Leeds to investigate the effect of maternal nutrition on piglet viability.
 In conjunction with ABN and AB Neo, this study will look into how the sow can be best fed to produce a large litter, of good sized, viable piglets.

 The study will also investigate dietary components that boost colostrum yield, and promote high concentrations of immunoglobulins in the colostrum.
 Ultimately the study will aim to create a diet that is optimum for the modern sow; that has the right combination of nutrients, in the right proportions to support the sow during gestation, as well as the piglet at the point of birth.
 The study will measure various factors such as piglet survival, piglet viability at birth, farrowing duration, and colostrum yield and composition.